rdkcentral/firebolt-certification-app/docs/Configurations.md

 Mock Firebolt (MFOS) is a simulated environment (representing real Firebolt running on device) that FCA can interact with.
 Connecting to Mock Firebolt enables testing against a simulated Firebolt OS, providing a safe and flexible enviroment for development and testing.
+Use MFOS if you don't have a device with firebolt running on it, or don't have a device at all.

 ### Setup